abdfaizaan/AZ-900T0x-MicrosoftAzureFundamentals/Instructions/Labs/01-Create a virtual machine.md

 ### Estimated timing: 30 minutes

-## Lab overview
+## Lab Overview

-An Azure Virtual Machine (VM) is a computing resource provided by Microsoft Azure.
+An Azure virtual machine (VM) is a computing resource provided by Microsoft Azure.
 It allows users to create and use virtualized computing instances in the cloud.
 Azure Virtual Machines enable users to run applications, host websites, and perform various computing tasks without needing to purchase and maintain physical hardware.

 In this walkthrough, we will create a virtual machine in the Azure portal, connect to the virtual machine, install the web server role and test.

-## Lab objectives
+## Lab Objectives

-In this lab, You will be able to complete the following tasks:
+In this lab, you will be able to complete the following tasks:

-+ Task 1: Create the virtual machine
++ Task 1: Create a virtual machine
 + Task 2: Connect to the virtual machine
-+ Task 3: Host a Basic Website on your New Cloud VM
++ Task 3: Host a basic website on your new cloud VM

-## Architecture diagram
+## Architecture Diagram

 ![](../images/az900lab01.PNG)

-**Note**: Take time during this walk-through to click and read the Informational icons.
+**Note**: Take time during this walkthrough to click and read the informational icons.

-### Task 1: Create the Virtual machine
+### Task 1: Create a Virtual Machine

 In this task, we will create a Windows Server 2019 Datacenter - Gen2 virtual machine.

-1. On Azure Portal page, in Search resources, services, and docs (G+/) box at the top of the portal, enter **Virtual machines (1)**, and then select **Virtual machines (2)** under services.
+1. On the Azure Portal page, in Search resources, services, and docs (G+/) box at the top of the portal, enter **Virtual machines (1)**, and then select **Virtual machines (2)** under services.

    ![](../images/lab1-image1.png)

-1. On the **Virtual machines** blade, click **+ Create (1)** and choose **Azure virtual machine (2)**.
+1. On the **Virtual machines** blade, click on **+ Create (1)** and choose **Azure virtual machine (2)**.

     ![](../images/lab1-image2.png)

-1. On the **Basics** tab, fill in the following information (leave the defaults for everything else) then click on **Next: Disks (12)**
+1. On the **Basics** tab, fill in the following information (leave the defaults for everything else), then click on **Next: Disks (12)**

     | Settings | Values |
     |  -- | -- |